DeepRoboticsLab/fast-livo2-deep-robotics/README.md

 ### 1.2 Intergration with Lite3 robot

 If you have Lite3 pro/lidar, you don't need further hardware extension cause there is already a Orin NX and you can use that as additional onboard compute.
-If you have Lite3 venture, you can follow this guide.
+If you have Lite3 venture, you can follow the installation process in our video.
+For the 3d printed structure parts, you can download them from [here](https://drive.google.com/drive/folders/1KmWNuOF0Qg5XM6EQKRiWrkJJhoBknjIZ?usp=drive_link).

 ## 2. FAST-LIVO2 Installation and Reproduction